FastTrackOrg/FastTrack/docs/user/installation.md

 ```

 4. For Mac
 The FastTrack App currently not support the automatic update.
-Replace the current App with the latest AppImage released.
+Replace the current App with the latest App released.